 - If you're replacing your old radiator or a towel rail with one that's a different size, the pipework might not connect up exactly.

 - In this case you'll need to drain your central heating system so the pipes directly under the floor can be replaced or adjusted to fit onto the new unit.

 - If you don't have any experience with this kind of job, call in a professional.

 - To make your radiators work better you need to bleed them every now and then.
 That's because over time, air builds up and creates a bubble inside the pipes, blocking the flow of hot water to the radiator.

 - First, turn up the thermostat on your heating system.
 Then touch near the top of all your radiators to see which ones aren't coming up to full heat.

 - Allow these radiators to cool.
-Then gently open the bleed valve at the top of each radiator with a radiator key (figs. 1 and 4).
+Then gently open the bleed valve at the top of each radiator with a radiator key.